-Agree a Budget – Use Estimations, Identify Priorities and Financial Resources, Their Purpose and Benefits
+Agree a Budget: Estimations, Priorities and Financial Resources, and the Purpose and Benefits of Budgeting

-You have some quantified objectives that you need to achieve or you need to cope with any critical situations that may arise any time.
-How can you achieve these financial goals?
-You will need to plan your savings, income and expenditures and this applies to both personal goals and business goals.
-In short, you will need to “Agree a Budget.”
+If you have some quantified objectives that you need to achieve, or you know you need to cope with critical situations that may arise at any time, you will need a plan.
+You will need to plan your savings, income and expenditures, and this applies to both personal goals and business goals.
+In short, you will need to “agree a budget.”

-It is a financial document that plans future saving and spending and the planned incomes and expenditures.
-This budget can be planned by individuals and by businesses or organisations so that they can draw a forecast of whether operation is possible with the planned income and expenses.
-This will also give an idea of how the performance of the business will be over the next financial year.
+A budget is a financial document that plans future saving, spending, incomes and expenditures.
+A budget can be planned by individuals or by businesses or organisations so that they forecast whether they can operate with their planned income and expenses.
+The budget will also give an idea of how the business will perform over the next financial year.

 There can be many different types of budgets based on the situation or part of the business in question and also the financial figures available.

 - When insufficient financial figures are available, a budget is prepared based on estimates from the previous year and this is called a Forecast Budget.

 - A budget that is based on how much cash will be spent in the next financial year is called a Cash Budget.